-1. The plans shall depict the finish floor elevation at all building entrances fronting a current or future public street.

-- 2. The plans shall depict the back-of-sidewalk elevations at the locations of all building entrances referenced in #1, based on a typical sidewalk cross-slope of 1.5%. - 3.
+- 1. The plans shall depict the finish floor elevation at all building entrances fronting a current or future public street. - 2.
+The plans shall depict the back-of-sidewalk elevations at the locations of all building entrances referenced in #1, based on a typical sidewalk cross-slope of 1.5%. - 3.
 The plans shall demonstrate compliance with ADA and CBC requirements for pedestrian access to all building entrances. - G. Drainage Systems on Slopes.
-Drainage systems on slopes shall be designed as required by the CBC, Appendix 33. - H. Slope Easements Required.
+Drainage systems on slopes shall be designed as required by the 1997 UBC, Appendix Chapter 33. - H. Slope Easements Required.
 Slope easements shall be required for any grading which occurs outside the overall project site boundary, for any excavation or embankment slopes which are steeper than 5:1 (horizontal:vertical).
 All such easements shall provide for access and working space rights. - I. Retaining Walls.
-Prior approval is required for the construction of any reinforced concrete, or reinforced concrete masonry unit (CMU) retaining wall which would require a construction permit as defined in Section 19.04.022(f) of the San Luis Obispo County Code (Exempted Work/Retaining Walls).
-If a proposed wall is below the threshold where a construction permit would be required, it shall be shown in the grading plan only, in order to evaluate its relationship to site drainage.
+Prior approval is required for the construction of any reinforced concrete, or reinforced concrete masonry unit (CMU) retaining wall which would require a construction permit as defined in Section 19.02.020 (c) (4) of the San Luis Obispo County Code (Modifications of Appendix Chapter 1 of the California Building Code).
+If a proposed wall is below the threshold where a construction permit would be required, it shall be shown in the grading plan in order to evaluate its relationship to site drainage.
 Retaining walls shall be constructed based on an approved design.
-Examples of approved designs include: - County Design Tables (available from Planning & Building) - Design Tables from the State Standard Plans - Design Tables from an approved alternate reference

-[e.g., "Standard Plans for Public Works Construction," APWA] - Designs prepared, signed and sealed by a registered civil or structural engineer
+Examples of approved designs include:

+- County Design Tables (available from Planning & Building) - Design Tables from the State Standard Plans - Design Tables from an approved alternate reference - [e.g., "Standard Plans for Public Works Construction," APWA] - Designs prepared, signed and sealed by a registered civil or structural engineer